John Lopez

 John Lopez (born July 16, 1971) is an American sculptor known for his life-size hybrid metal sculptures made out of discarded farm equipment and bronze.
-He is equally known for his 12 life-size presidential monuments made for The City of presidents in Rapid City, South Dakota.
+He is equally known for his 12 life-size presidential monuments made for The City of Presidents in Rapid City, South Dakota.
 Some of the presidents include John F. Kennedy and John Jr., Grant, Carter, Harrison, Coolidge, T. Roosevelt, and Garfield.
-He lives in South Dakota.
+He lives in Lemmon, South Dakota.

 Early life

 John Lopez was born and raised on a ranch in South Dakota.
 John gained his bachelor's degree in commercial art from Black Hills State University.
 He was originally a bronze-work sculptor.
 Between 1993 and 1995, Lopez was an apprentice with DC Lamphere Studio, Sturgis, South Dakota.
 Sculpted and installed bronze memorial, Ft.
 Meade.
 He also assisted with 25-foot "Resurrection" sculpture project, Omaha, Nebraska.
 Also, he assisted with the "Our Lady of Hope" project, Basilica of The National Shrine during the period of his apprenticeship.
 Also between 1995 and 1997 he was an apprentice at James Michael Maher Studio, Belle Fourche, SD.
 He Assisted with the scale-up of the Costner Dunbar buffalo sculpture project, Deadwood SD, designed by sculptor Peggy Detmers.

 John's aunt's death marked a transition period in his career.
 After casting an archangel figure on the tomb site of his aunt with scrap metal, John's works changed from being bronze works to scrap metal works.

 “I was dealing with the loss of one of my biggest fans, so I put all my energy and emotion into it."